Australian Government Grants

 Contact the Australian Sports Commission on 02 6214 1111

 Applications open year round for eligible applicants.

 Grants available up to $5000 for individuals and $10,000 for organisations.
 Grants and scholarships are available for coaching, officiating, governance, management and administration, communications, media and marketing.
-One round of applications per year.
+One round of applications annually.

-Grants of between $5,000 and $50,000 are available to eligible organisations that can demonstrate a capacity to develop strong partnerships to deliver sustainable sport participation programs for youth from a culturally and linguistically diverse background, and assist in integrating them into sporting and physical activities.
-Applications open in April and close in May annually.
+Grants available for eligible organisations that can demonstrate a capacity to develop strong partnerships to deliver sustainable sport participation programs for youth from a culturally and linguistically diverse background, and assist in integrating them into sporting and physical activities.

 Grants aim to assist in developing emerging high performance officials.
 Mentoring is a key component of the program.